Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Feeding a Cockatiel

-Cockatiels should not eat fruits, vegetables, and seeds like other birds do!
-Instead, they need grains, pellets (a type of food), some types of nuts, and seed snacks as a part of their healthy diet.
+Cockatiels should not eat fruits and vegetables like some other birds do!
+Instead, they need grains, pellets (a type of food), certain types of nuts, and seed snacks as a part of their healthy diet.

 feeding a cockatiel